sesame-project/simulationBasedTesting/documentation/INSTALL-linux-ros.md

 This is needed in the order for the project to have the changed timings and allow ROSBridge to connect

-- You can load the project to test it without using the first-stage code generation.
+- You can load a pre-made example project from Git (including metrics and custom fuzzing operations) to test the simulation testing platform, without using the first-stage code generation.

 - Select to Import Maven Project, Import the "PALTesting" project from
 ```